Endometriosis

 See a GP if you have symptoms of endometriosis, especially if they're having a big impact on your life.

-It may help to write down your symptoms before seeing your doctor.
+It may help to write down your symptoms before seeing your GP.

 It can be difficult to diagnose endometriosis because the symptoms can vary considerably, and many other conditions can cause similar symptoms.